Concordium/concordium-update-proposals/source/CIS/cis-1.rst

 - The contract function MUST NOT increase or decrease the balance of any address for any token type.
 - The contract function MUST NOT add or remove any operator for any address.
-- The contract function MUST reject if any of the queries fails.
+- The contract function MUST reject if any of the queries fail.

 .. _CIS-1-functions-tokenMetadata: